semasuka/blog/_posts/2019-02-10-list-in-python.md

 Yep! they are equal

 We can either declare a list using [ ] or using list( ) which is called a constructor.
-A constructor basically means that we are initializing a list object in memory.
+A constructor means that we are initializing a list object in memory.
 We will go in details about constructor when we will learn about classes.

 Now let's check if the lists occupy the same spot in memory.